Residential Life Policies

 Students with documented medical conditions must participate in the room selection process, so please make sure you sign up through the room selection process.

 Valpo is by design a residential University.
 Living on campus provides educational and living and learning experiences that lead to a student’s growth and development and an enhancement of one’s total education at Valpo.
 Because residency is such an important component of the Valpo experience, only in very special circumstances will a student be exempt from the University housing requirement.
 Requests for policy exceptions will be considered only if they fit into one of three categories:

 - Special needs related to a specific medical condition that cannot be accommodated in University residence halls.

 - Special needs related to a specific psychological or psychiatric condition that cannot be accommodated in University residence halls.

 - An extreme, unanticipated, and unpredictable change in family financial status since the student’s initial enrollment at the University and/or signing of the Housing Agreement.

-All requests for exemption are reviewed by the assistant dean for Residential Life and/or the Housing Appeals Committee.
+All requests for exemption are reviewed by the Associate Dean and/or the Housing Exemption Committee.
 The student requesting an exemption is responsible for assembling and presenting any and all information to assist the committee in the decision-making process.
 Students are informed in writing of the decision.
 All decisions are final.
 In the event of an approved Housing Agreement cancellation, the student may be subject to a cancellation fee (up to $400) and loss of housing deposit (if applicable).